phun-ky/moebius/README.md

 ## Demo

-You can check out a working codepen where you can [adjust settings and colors here](https://codepen.io/phun-ky/full/LYqQMqL).
+You can check out a working CodePen where you can [adjust settings and colors here](https://codepen.io/phun-ky/full/LYqQMqL), or the website [moebius.wtf](https://moebius.wtf/).

 ## Install